| If are looking for tips to improve the visibility of your

 Algorithm involve correlating large number of user clicks

 on ‘ads’ and adding them to natural result pages?
+John Mueller: We work hard to provide

 high-quality search results.
 In many cases providing personalized